fiveisprime/az-login/README.md

 * *serviceName* - Provide a custom service name that will be included in the User Agent string for tracking.

+* *serviceClientId* - Provide a custom Azure AD client ID that will be used when presenting the end-user with the consent screen, during an interactive login.
+If unspecified, the "Microsoft Cross Platform CLI" identity will be used, which may be confusing.

 #### LoginResult

 After the authentication process is successfully completed, the `Promise` returned by the `login` method will resolve with an object that includes the following properties: